 If you are a contractor, subcontractor, architect, or engineer who is facing a recently filed construction defect claim, it is in your best interests to seek the help of a lawyer with a reputation for representing construction professionals.
-Los Angeles Attorney Steven R. Lovett has almost 40 years of experience handling cases involving construction defects, such as:
+Los Angeles Attorney Steven R. Lovett has over 40 years of experience handling cases involving construction defects, such as:

 - Water intrusion

 - Improper materials used

 - Poor workmanship

 - Construction does not meet code standards or contract provisions for preventing damage from fires or earthquakes